genestack/user-tutorials/source/guide/pipelines-rawQC-preprocessing.rst

 *Improving data quality*: procedures and caveats for improving data quality are the same as for sequence duplication level.

+You can explore all the generated reports at the same time on one page with **Multiple QC report** application.

 Multiple QC report
 ++++++++++++++++++

 **Action**: to display metrics from multiple reports at once.
 It accepts as input a collection of QC reports.
-For example, let's select our FastQC reports in order to compare them in **Multiple QC Report**.
+For example, let's select our FastQC report in order to compare them in **Multiple QC Report**.

 .. image:: images/multiple_qc_report.png